windsuzu/console.jay/content/english-grammar/Get something done, Get someone to do.md

 ## Get someone to do

-The construction `get + person + to + infinitive` allows us to ==specify who performs an action for us==, often because we have convined them to do so.
+The construction `get + person + to + infinitive` allows us to ==specify who performs an action for us==, often because we have convinced them to do so.

 >[!example]
 >- I **got a mechanic to take** a look at the car.